Anub'arak Abilities and Strategy

 Wraps target enemy Hero in a cocoon, rendering them unable to act or be targeted for 7 seconds.
 Allies of the Hero can attack the cocoon to break it and free them early.

 Cocoon is a unique Ability that is primarily used to instantly take specific Heroes out of the game for a lengthy time period, preventing them from using key Abilities.
-During team fights, it is typically used to disable Healers with powerful healing Abilities, such as Auriel ( Crystal Aegis), Li Li ( Jug of 1,000 Cups), Malfurion ( Tranquility), or Uther ( Divine Shield).
+During team fights, it is typically used to disable Healers with powerful healing Abilities (such as Alexstrasza).
 This forces their teammates to then then decide between keeping fighting without their presence or wasting resources to free them.
 Sometimes, however, you want to use Cocoon on Heroes who can deal a tremendous amount of damage (for example Tassadar with Archon).
 Cho'Gall, being two Heroes in one, is the best target for Cocoon.

 Cocoon is also an excellent tool for holding lone Heroes in place while your nearby teammates collapse on them.
 Cocoon can be used in this manner to great effect during the rotational phases that many of the Maps call for, netting your team easy kills that would otherwise be very difficult to get.
 Cocoon's instant crowd control effect can also allow you or your teammates to escape otherwise deadly situations.